BIONF/PhyloProfile/README.md

 >R -e 'shiny::runApp(,launch.browser=TRUE)'

+(or open and run server.R / ui.R using RStudio)

 NOTE: R and Rscript has to be installed on your machine.

 # Bugs
-Any bug reports or comments, suggestions are highly appreciated
+Any bug reports or comments, suggestions are highly appreciated.

+# Acknowledgement
+I would like to thank
+1) [Bastian](https://github.com/gedankenstuecke) for the greate initial idea and his kind support,
+2) Members of [Ebersberger group](http://www.bio.uni-frankfurt.de/43045195/ak-ebersberger) for many valuable suggestions and ...bug reports :)

 # Contact
 Vinh Tran